 Tow Foundation Playwright-in-Residence

-Today on HowlRound, we’re hearing from The Tow Foundation's Playwrights-in-Residence.
+This week on HowlRound, we’re looking at the Tow Foundation’s Playwrights-in-Residence.
 In this series, we look at where they are in their residency, what home is, and where they hope to be in the future.

 What are you working on during your residency?